oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 plans to do so.*

 A small example may help clarify the concept of information.
-The information content of an instance can be no greater than the smallest data instance for which lossless round-trip conversion is possible.
+The information content of a logical value can be no greater than the smallest lexical value for which lossless round-trip conversion is possible.
 For example, an IPv4 address represented in dotted quad format is 17 bytes of JSON string data ("192.168.101.213"), but can be converted to 4 byte [[RFC 791](#rfc791)] format and back without loss.
-The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and an information model would define the IPv4 address type as a byte sequence of length 4.
+The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and an information model would define the IPv4 address datatype as a byte sequence of length 4.
 Expanding the example to include a full RFC 791 IP header illustrates some of the equivalent terms used to describe logical and lexical values: